Bring Your Own Key (BYOK)

 Where is my data stored?

-Customer data remains within the AWS regions operated by Zep.
+Customer data remains within us-west-2, Zep Cloud’s region.
 Data in motion is encrypted with TLS 1.3, and at rest it is encrypted using keys derived from your CMK.

 How do I audit KMS activity?